 - Normalizing help-seeking behaviors: Encouraging individuals to seek help when needed can help to reduce stigma and create a culture of openness and support.
 Promoting self-care practices and destigmatizing therapy can also help to reduce the negative associations with seeking help.

-By implementing these strategies, we can work towards reducing the stigma surrounding mental illness in the Black community and improving access to mental health care.
+By implementing these strategies, we can reduce the stigma surrounding mental illness in the Black community and improve access to mental health care.

 Suicide Rates Among Black Males